datosh/datosh.github.io/content/post/control_virtual_box_via_batch.md

 "%ProgramFiles%\Oracle\VirtualBox\VBoxManage.exe" startvm "Mars" --type headless
 ```

-You can use `--type gui` for the default behaviour of showing a GUI window
+You can use `--type gui` for the default behavior of showing a GUI window
 for the VM, instead.

 ## Stop All